 Sita faints on hearing what Lakshmana has to say.
-When she comes to, she asks Lakshmana what she would say when the sages ask her what the fault for which Rama has abandoned her is.
+When she comes to, she asks Lakshmana what she would say when the sages ask her for what fault Rama has abandoned her.
 She tells him she would have ended her life – she was not doing that only because she was pregnant and she did not want her husband’s royal lineage to come to its end.
-Through Lakshmana she sends her respects to all her mother-in-law and all her elders at Ayodhya and assures Rama that he should not grieve over abandoning her, he should do what will get him keerti – righteous fame, and that is his dharma.
+Through Lakshmana she sends her respects to all her mothers-in-law and all her elders at Ayodhya and assures Rama that he should not grieve over abandoning her, he should do what will get him keerti – righteous fame, and that is his dharma.

-When Lakshmana leaves, leaving her to the mercy of the jungle, she falls on the ground, weeping.
+When Lakshmana leaves, leaving her to the mercy of the jungle, she falls on the ground again, weeping.
 She watches Lakshmana disappearing across the Ganga and on the other side, feeling fully the sense of being abandoned by her husband and being all alone in the world.

 Later Valmiki hears of her wailing in the forest from ashram boys who happened to be near where she was and takes her to the shelter of his ashram.